chloekeenan/weather-app/README.md

 # Credits

-- Code for the game was inspired by: How to Build a Weather App with Python | Weather API (https://www.youtube.com/watch?v=baWzHKfrvqw&t=453s)
+- Code for the game was inspired by: How to Build a Weather App with Python | Weather API (https://www.youtube.com/watch?v=baWzHKfrvqw&t=453s) Arpan Neupane

 - IPython | ASCII art using pyfiglet module was used (https://www.geeksforgeeks.org/python-ascii-art-using-pyfiglet-module/)